50 places available for MLVK Electrical course in JB for PMR/SPM dropouts. Loan approved. Contact Karthik: 016-7555581.

 Published: January 2, 2008

-LONDON: Minority ethnic Indians are fighting a "losing battle" for equal rights in Malaysia, and their fledgling movement against the Muslim-dominated government is likely to die soon, a leader told The Associated Press.
+LONDON: Minority ethnic Indians are fighting a "losing battle" for equal rights in Malaysia, and their fledgling protest movement against the Muslim-dominated government is likely to die soon, a protest leader told The Associated Press.

 "We are fighting a losing battle, we know.
 We try our level best but if we don't succeed, we have to call it a day, isn't it?"
 Moorthy said in the interview this week in the London suburb of Hounslow, where he is living with friends in self-imposed exile.